rehierl/node-tree-outliner/3-4-0-design-6.md

 Nodes `n4` and `n5` represent type-2 sectioning nodes.

 **CLARIFICATION**
-The parent container of an inner section either is the parent container of its parent section, or a descendant of the parent section's parent container.
+The parent container of an inner section never is an ancestor of the parent section's parent container.

-Put differently, the parent container of an inner section never is an ancestor of the parent section's parent container.
+That is, because the parent container of an inner section either is the parent container of its parent section, or a descendant of said container.

 **TODO** -
 explain in detail?

 **CLARIFICATION**
-The default scope of an inner section always begins and always ends inside of, or with the default scope of its parent section.
+The default scope of an inner section begins and ends inside of, or with the default scope of its parent section.

 (1) An inner section always ends with, or inside of its parent section:
 That is, because the inner section's parent container never is an ancestor